-In order for agents to communicate, they need to establish alignments between their ontologies 4.
-We assume that potential alignments are generated by a dedicated agent, called an Ontology Alignment Service (OAS) [10].
-The alignment provided will consist of a set of all possible correspondences between the two ontologies.
-A correspondence (or a mapping) can be described as a tuple: $m = \langle e, e', n, R \rangle$, where e and e' are the entities (concepts, relations or individuals) between which a relation is asserted by the correspondence; n is a degree of confidence in that correspondence; and R is the relation (e.g., equivalence, more general, etc.) holding between e and e' asserted by the correspondence [14].
-There are a number of approaches that an Ontology Alignment Service can use for deriving such correspondences.
-A correspondence which has been provided by an OAS, but for which no agreement has been made by the agents will be called a candidate mapping.
-Moreover, we assume that for each correspondence m, an OAS is able to provide a set of justifications G, that explain why it has generated a candidate mapping.
-Agents will use such information to exchange arguments supplying the reasons for their mapping choices.
-In addition, every agent has a private threshold value ε which will be compared to the degree of confidence that an OAS associates with each mapping.
-Although few approaches for ontology alignment provide such justification [15] [5], tools such as [8] combine different similarity metrics, and these measures can be used to extend the system and provide the required justifications.
+For agents to communicate, they first need to establish a mutually acceptable set of alignments between their ontologies.
+Potential alignments are generated at design time (by a variety of different ontology-matching approaches [17]), and provided at runtime by a dedicated agent, called an Ontology Alignment Service (OAS) (Figure 1).
+An alignment consists of a set of all possible correspondences between the two ontologies.
+A correspondence (or a mapping) can be described as a tuple: $m = \langle e, e', n, R \rangle$, where e and e' are the entities (concepts, relations or individuals) between which a relation is asserted by the correspondence; n is a degree of confidence in that correspondence; and R is the relation (e.g., equivalence, more general, etc.) holding between e and e' asserted by the correspondence [17].
+A candidate mapping is a correspondence (provided by an OAS) that could be used by the agents to align their ontologies.
+Each correspondence m is accompanied by a set of justifications G, which provide an explanation as to why the correspondence was generated7.
+This information is used by the agents when generating and exchanging arguments, for and against a candidate mapping.
+In addition, every agent has a private threshold value ε which will be compared to the degree of confidence, n, of a mapping, to decide whether it should be considered.